stackbit-themes/stackbit-examples/i18n-multi-brand/README.md

 ## How it works

 Firstly, the example Next.js website itself is wired to only read content for the configured brand - see [utils/content.js](./utils/content.js).
-That code does not depend upon Stackbit in any way.
+That code does not depend upon Netlify Create in any way.

 All pages, buttons, sections and whatnot have a reference field to a single brand, and that field is used to filter content.

-To filter out content in the Stackbit visual editor, check out the `mapDocuments` callback implementation in [stackbit.config.ts](./stackbit.config.ts) ([reference](https://docs.stackbit.com/reference/config/content-modeling#mapdocuments)).
+To filter out content in the Netlify Create visual editor, check out the `mapDocuments` callback implementation in [stackbit.config.ts](./stackbit.config.ts) ([reference](https://create-reference.netlify.com/config/content-modeling#mapdocuments)).
 Only documents that are returned from this callback are visible in the editor.

 Creating content (be it pages or specific components) from presets that were saved in other brands presents a challenge: the content object and all its referenced content all point to the original brand!

-To solve this, note the `OnContentCreate` callback ([reference](https://docs.stackbit.com/reference/config/documents#oncontentcreate)) in the same config file: it is traversing the original content (as stored in the preset) and updating all brand references to the current brand.
+To solve this, note the `OnContentCreate` callback ([reference](https://create-reference.netlify.com/config/documents#oncontentcreate)) in the same config file: it is traversing the original content (as stored in the preset) and updating all brand references to the current brand.
 The visual editor than uses the transformed object to create the new content.

 To learn how localization was implemented, [see here](../i18n-nextjs-contentful/README.md).